jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/certificates-comparison-i/index.md

 ---

-So, are you looking to obtain a certification in the cybersecurity world, but you don’t know where to start?
-Don’t worry, here is everything you should know about the most important certifications in the field.
+So, are you looking to obtain a certification in the cybersecurity world, but you don't know where to start?
+Don't worry, here is everything you should know about the most important certifications in the field.
 In this post, we will take a look at almost every certification `Fluid Attacks’s` members have acquired.
 So, what we are about to tell you is based on our experience too.

-Let’s start with some preliminary clarifications for this and subsequent posts related to certifications.
+Let's start with some preliminary clarifications for this and subsequent posts related to certifications.
 We have decided to group the certificates according to their level of difficulty.
 Of course, the difficulty of the tests that must be passed to obtain each certificate